ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Unlike SCT Feedback, the STH Pollination mechanism is not hampered if only a minority of HTTPS servers deploy it.
-However, it makes an assumption that an HTTPS client performs anonymized Proof Fetching (such as the DNS mechanism discussed).
-Unfortunetly, any manner that is anonymous for some (such as clients who use shared DNS services such as a large ISP), may not be anonymous for others.
+However, it makes an assumption that an HTTPS client performs Proof Fetching (such as the DNS mechanism discussed).
+Unfortunately, any manner that is anonymous for some (such as clients who use shared DNS services such as a large ISP), may not be anonymous for others.

-For instance, DNS leaks a considerable amount of information (including what data is already present in the cache) in plaintext over the network.
+For instance, DNS requests expose a considerable amount of sensitive information (including what data is already present in the cache) in plaintext over the network.
 For this reason, some percentage of HTTPS clients may choose to not enable the Proof Fetching component of STH Pollination.
-(Although they can still request and send STHs among participating HTTPS servers, as mentioned earlier this affords them no direct benefit.)
+(Although they can still request and send STHs among participating HTTPS servers, even when this affords them no direct benefit.)

 If STH Pollination was the only mechanism deployed, users that disable